Add an Outgoing User

 If you choose this option, you are able to add any number of identification headers that we should search for in the message.
 For example, you might have a system that adds an “X-Client-ID” header, which uniquely identifies each of your end users.
 For each header, you may choose to either use the entire header value as the identity, or you can provide a regular expression that extracts out a part of the value to use.
 You may also choose to have our software remove the header after we have found the identity, if you don’t want this to be available to the recipient of the message.

 We strongly recommend that an identity Header is set for all outgoing traffic.
 This makes monitoring and taking action against spammers much easier.

 We recommend that you do not enable the Automatic lock if you are using IP authentication within a smarthost.

-The administrator will be notified that there are messages in the outbound quarantine in the Abuse Report by entering the Adminstrator's contact email address in the Outgoing > Settings page in the Domain Level Control Panel (see Configure the Abuse Report Address).
-Alternatively, use the Email Scout Reports to create a schedule report with details of outbound quarantine content.
+The administrator will be notified that there are messages in the outgoing quarantine in the Abuse Report by entering the Adminstrator's contact email address in the Outgoing > Settings page in the Domain Level Control Panel (see Configure the Abuse Report Address).
+Alternatively, use the Email Scout Reports to create a schedule report with details of outgoing quarantine content.

 Tip - Administrators may use this option to prevent the sender receiving notifications when messages are quarantined.
 For example, they may want to review a rejected message before releasing it.